-7. No preferences shall be given by any regulation of commerce or revenue to the ports of one State over
+7. No preferences shall be given by any regulation of commerce or revenue to the ports of one State over hose of another.

-8. No money shall be drawn from the treasury, but in consequence of appropriations made by law; and a regular statement and account of the receipts and expenditures of all public money shall be published from
+S. No money shall be drawn from the treasury, but in consequence of appropriations made by law; and a regular statement and account of the receipts and expenditures of all public money shall be published from

-9. Congress shall apprepriate no money from the treasury except by a vote of two-thirds of both houses. taken by yeas and mays, unless it be asked and estimated for by some one of the heads of department, and submitted to Congress by the President; or for the purpose of paying its own expenses and contingencies; or for the payment of claims against the Confederate States, the justice of which shall have been judicially declared by a tribunal for the investigation of claims against the government, which it is hereby made the duty of Congress to establish.
-10. All bills appropriating money shall specify in federal currency the exact amount of each appropriation and the purposes for which it is made; and Congress shall grant no extr. compensation to any public contractor, officer, agent or servant; after such contract shall have been made or such service renestablishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble and petition the government for a redress of
+9. Congress shall appropriate no money from the treasury except by a vote of two-thirds of both houses, taken by yeas and nays, unless it be asked and estimated for by some one of the heads of department, and submitted to Congress by the President; or for the purpose of paying its own expenses and contingencies; or for the payment of claims against the Confederate States, the justice of which shall have been judicially declared by a tribunal for the investigation of claims against the government, which it is hereby made the duty of Congress to establish.
+10. All bills appropriating money shall specify in federal currency the exact amount of each appropriation and the purposes for which it is made; and Congress shall grant no extra compensation to any public contractor, officer, agent or servant, after such contract shall have been made or such service renestablishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble and petition the government for a redress of

-11. No title of nobility shall be granted by the Confederate States; and no person holding any office of profit or trust under them, shall, without the cersent fo the Congress, accept of any present emoluments Every bill which shall have passed both Houses | office or title of any kind whatever from any king, shall before it becomes a law, be presented to the prince or foreign State.
+11. No title of nobility shall be granted by the Confederate States; and no person holding any office of profit or trust under them, shall, without the corsent fo the Congress, accept of any present emoluments Every bill which shall have passed both Houses office or title of any kind whatever from any king,